joe307bad/hermes/README.md

 - [ ] Update flow to record prices of bills
 - [ ] Update flow to average prices of bills and average of totals
 - [ ] Split project into Client/API sections
+  * I dont think this is a good idea.
+There should be seperate repos for Client, API, Native, etc.
 - [ ] Experiment with creating Phoenix/GraphQL docker container API
 - [ ] Implement [Swagger for Pheonix](https://github.com/xerions/phoenix_swagger)
 - [ ] Implement routing for different sections (Finances, Home Automation, To Dos)